futurice/backend-best-practices/README.md

 ## Local development environment

 This is your local development environment.
-You probably should not have a shared external development environment, instead you should work to make it possible to run the entire system locally, by stubbing or mocking third-party services as needed.
+You probably should not have a shared external development environment.
+Instead, you should work to make it possible to run the entire system locally, by stubbing or mocking third-party services as needed.

 ## Continuous integration environment